SarahBeecroft/amd_porting/examples/draft_docs.md

 # Running AlphaFold2 on Setonix
 ## Overview

 This guide explains how to run AlphaFold2 (AF2) on Pawsey's Setonix supercomputer.
 Please note there is currently a memory limitation that restricts computations to proteins of approximately 3,013 amino acids or less.
+Attempting to process larger proteins will result in out-of-memory errors.

 ## Reference Data Location